 - China and India in particular also allowed far greater freedom for market forces, both within their own domestic economies and also in encouraging their firms to participate in world markets.

 This combination of technology, human capital, and physical capital, combined with the incentives of a market-oriented economic context, proved an extremely powerful stimulant to growth.
-Challenges faced by these middle-income countries are a legacy of government economic controls that for political reasons can be dismantled only slowly over time.
-In many of them, the banking and financial sector is heavily regulated.
+Challenges that these middle-income countries faced are a legacy of government economic controls that for political reasons can be dismantled only slowly over time.
+In many of them, the government heavily regulates the banking and financial sector.
 Governments have also sometimes selected certain industries to receive low-interest loans or government subsidies.
 These economies have found that an increased dose of market-oriented incentives for firms and workers has been a critical ingredient in the recipe for faster growth.
 To learn more about measuring economic growth, read the following Clear It Up feature.

 What is the rule of 72?

-It is worth pausing a moment to marvel at the growth rates of the East Asian Tigers.
+It is worth pausing a moment to marvel at the East Asian Tigers' growth rates.
 If per capita GDP grows at, say, 6% per year, then you can apply the formula for compound growth rates—that is (1 + 0.06)30—meaning a nation’s level of per capita GDP will rise by a multiple of almost six over 30 years.
 Another strategy is to apply the rule of 72.
 The rule of 72 is an approximation to figure out doubling time.
-The rule number, 72, is divided by the annual growth rate to obtain the approximate number of years it will take for income to double.
-So if we have a 6% growth rate, it will take 72/6, or 12 years, for incomes to double.
+We divide the rule number, 72, by the annual growth rate to obtain the approximate number of years it will take for income to double.
+If we have a 6% growth rate, it will take 72/6, or 12 years, for incomes to double.
 Using this rule here suggests that a Tiger that grows at 6% will double its GDP every 12 years.
 In contrast, a technological leader, chugging along with per capita growth rates of about 2% per year, would double its income in 36 years.